Search for Products by NSN

 The last seven digits of the NSN are each part's own identification number and are randomly allocated by a computer so that no significance should be given to any sequence or place in it.
 However, these last seven digits may be the same as the last seven digits assigned to a different item by a different NCB, but the preceding two digits will then be different.

 Furthermore, it is possible that NATO may revise the first four digits of the supply classification so that the part numbers are regrouped, but the final nine digits (the NATO Item Identification Number, or NIIN) represent the fixed identity of the NSN, and will be unchanged throughout the item's lifecycle.

 The NSN system works because it is uniform in its structure, composition and use, and can be applied to any supply item without modification.
 This unique numbering system is easy to assign, flexible and easily recognised by all its user nations, allowing the same equipment to be used everywhere.
 It also allows simple expansion, as each NCB code can support ten million different NSN parts.

 The NSN is usually written for human users in this xxxx-yy-zzzzzzz fashion, but for automated readers, the dashes are omitted.

 In the UK an additional alphanumeric code may be appended to the NSN for domestic management of military parts, which is known as the Domestic Management Code (DMC).

 Where to Buy NSN Parts

-Rowse has been a valued supplier to the military sector for more than 14 years.
+Rowse has been a valued supplier to the military sector since 2004.
 Our easy automated quote feature locates your part at the touch of a button: all you need to do is enter the NSN.
 When we've located the part for you, hit the Request Quote button and we'll get back to you with an instant quote.